-Action - Decision or Recommendation: Based on the analysis of the results, a new data literacy and assessment course will be added to the 2018-2019 curriculum.
-It focuses specifically on middle/secondary teaching which should improve student learning.
-Currently, no such course is included in the curriculum, and candidates' preparation for this assessment is embedded in multiple courses.
-The new planning course will provide greater attention to data and assessment.
+Action - Decision or Recommendation: Based on the analysis of the 2018-2019 results, a new data literacy and assessment course was added to the 2019-2020 curriculum.
+It focused specifically on middle/secondary teaching which improved student learning.
+The new planning course provided greater attention to data and assessment.